yashwanthmg/ideal-engine/README.md

 # Account Re-activation, Cancellation & Return rate reduction
 </h4>

-Due to seller knowledge gap or compliance cases from FOS sellers were adding incorrect products / Quantites or not aware of SOP for order confirmation & delivery lead to high order cancellations & returns & some accounts were suspended due to amazon policies.
-Decreased order cancellation & return rate to 20% by creating seller awareness & regular daily followups and 3 out of 10  deactivated accounts were reinstated by writing an effective action plan & prompt communication with the compliance team.
+Due to seller knowledge high learning curve & FOS compliance cases, sellers were adding incorrect products / Quantites or were not aware of SOP for order confirmation & delivery which lead to high order cancellations & returns & increase in account suspension due to amazon policies.
+Worked on decreasing order cancellation & return rate to 20% by creating seller awareness & setting up a mechanism for FOS regular daily followups and 3 out of 10  deactivated accounts were reinstated by writing an effective action plan & prompt communication with the compliance team.

 <h4 align ="left">